Barile-Macchia resolutions: Barile-Macchia matchings

 \item Since $\Omega=\emptyset.$ proceed to step 3. \item (step 3) There is only one pair of directed edges with the same target:

 Since $\sbridge(\sigma')=xw>_I yz=\sbridge(\sigma)$, remove the former edge from $A$.
 Then

-\item Terminate. \end{itemize} } Critical subsets contain one element of cardinality zero (the empty set), four of cardinality $1$, four elements of cardinality $2$, and one element of cardinality $3$.
+\item Terminate. \end{itemize} } Critical subsets include one of cardinality zero (the empty set), four of cardinality $1$, four of cardinality $2$, and one of cardinality $3$.
 By Theorem \ref{thm:morseres}, the matching $A$ induces a cellular resolution of $R/I$:

 In the following table, we compute the least common multiples of all the critical subsets and see that they are all different.